SergeyKharkovshchenko/movies-explorer-frontend/README.md

 ## Decription

-Movies Browser — servic, that allows to find a movie y request and to save it in your personal account.
+Movies Browser is a service, that allows to find a movie by request and to save it in your personal account.

 ## Functionality